caltechlibrary/dataset/DEVELOPER.md

 # Compilation Notes

-On Unix-like systems (e.g. Darwin, Linux) building dataset and libdataset is generally as easy as running the GNU Make command.
-On Windows you need to take a more Window-ish approach and run `make.bat`.
+On Unix-like systems (e.g. Darwin, Linux, Windows with the Linux subsystem enabled) building dataset and datasetd is generally as easy as running the GNU Make command.
+On Windows without the Linux subsystem you need to take a more Window-ish approach and run `make.bat`.

 ## Windows 11